skip to Main Content

 The debtor filed a lawsuit asking for damages in addition to getting his home back, which he won.
 However, since the servicer had complied with the court order before the appeal was completed, the bankruptcy court ruled that the debtor was not entitled to attorney’s fees based on the precedent set in 2010.
 The recent ruling now brings the 9th Circuit in line with every other court that has been confronted with the issue.

-Debtors who are struggling to keep up with payments but who have a relatively reliable source of income may want to speak with an attorney about the advisability of filing for Chapter 13 bankruptcy.
+New York debtors who are struggling to keep up with payments but who have a relatively reliable source of income may want to speak with an attorney about the advisability of filing for Chapter 13 bankruptcy.
 Under this chapter, a person’s debts can be reorganized in accordance with a court-approved payment plan that lasts for a period of three to five years.
 Legal counsel can explain the eligibility requirements that are associated with Chapter 13.

 Back To Top